anonymin/thinkful-vday/readme.md

 }
 ```

 Try changing the border values.
 Play with the pixel size until you get it the right width.
-Try a `dashed` or `dotted` value for the style, and find a pretty color here. *Pro Tip: Use that special someone's favorite color!*
+Try a `dashed` or `dotted` value for the style, and find a pretty color here. *Pro Tip: Use that special someone's favorite color!
+(You should know this ... if not, find out quickly.)*

 [http://cssdeck.com/labs/npulm7vr](http://cssdeck.com/labs/npulm7vr)